Honey Mustard Chicken Thighs

 I decided to use honey instead of maple, and what goes better with honey than mustard?

-Add fresh rosemary on top, and now you have Honey Mustard Chicken Thighs For Two as an easy and delicious dinner for two.
+Add fresh rosemary on top, and now you have Honey Mustard Chicken Thighs as an easy and delicious chicken recipe for two.

 Anything with crispy chicken skin is a winner in my book.